paxswill/SwiftProjection/README.md

 ## License

-Proj.Swift is available under the MIT license.
+SwiftProjection is available under the MIT license.
 See the LICENSE file for more info.